Finding Your Way: A Journey Through the Wilderness of Life

 - 3 min read

-She stood in her kitchen, in slippers and sweats, surrounded by the soft hum of a life she built.
+She stood in her kitchen, wearing slippers and sweats.
+The soft hum of a life she built surrounded her.

-There was coffee in her mug, clean dishes in the rack, a job she was good at, grown kids doing well enough, and a full calendar.
+There was coffee in her mug.
+Clean dishes sat in the rack.
+She had a job she excelled at, grown kids doing well, and a full calendar.

-On paper?
-She was solid.
+On paper, she seemed solid.
 Grateful.
 Lucky, even.

 It was subtle at first.
 A tug.
 A whisper.
 A low ache beneath the surface.

-She found herself staring out the windows longer than usual.
-Wondering where her joy went.
+She found herself staring out the window longer than usual.
+She wondered where her joy had gone.

 No one would call it a crisis.
 But something inside her knew the truth: